princyi/-Packet-Tracer-All-pojects/README.md

 13. **8.1.3 Connect to a Web Server**: This activity would involve configuring a client to connect to a web server and possibly troubleshooting common connection issues.

-Each of these activities is designed to help you gain practical experience with networking concepts and tools.
-By completing these activities, you would develop a better understanding of how networks operate and how to configure and troubleshoot network devices and protocols.
+**I Just design Each of these activities  to help  gain practical experience with networking concepts and tools.
+By completing these activities, I would develop a better understanding of how networks operators and how to configure and troubleshoot network devices and protocols.**